Omega-3 (EPA & DHA)

 Vs Schizophrenia

 Those suffering from Schizophrenia have low omega-3 and omega-3 levels.
-EPA has been demonstrated to help those suffering from Alzheimer's and statistically significant improvement for those who are depressed, in fact, a Chinese study of 100 suicide attempt patients showed that their EPA levels were significantly lower than the individuals in the non-suicidal control group.
-Supplementation of EPA has also been shown to be modestly effective in helping those with ADHD (Journal of the American Academy of Child & Adolescent Psychiatry Pages, 2011).
+EPA has been demonstrated to help those suffering from Alzheimer's and statistically significant improvement for those who are depressed.
+In fact, a Chinese study of 100 suicide attempt patients showed that their EPA levels were significantly lower than the individuals in the non-suicidal control group.
+Supplementation of EPA has also been shown to be modestly effective in helping those with ADHD, according to science published in the Journal of the American Academy of Child & Adolescent Psychiatry Pages.

 Sources